Craziness: The History of Mankind (Part Two)

 Development: Sitting in the Classroom of Contradiction

-Today, every life story of a seeker begins in the classroom.
+Today, every seeker's life story begins in the classroom.
 From childhood onward, students absorb lessons, stories, and rules.
 Teachers are supposed to guide development upward: from sensations to categories, principles, and systems.
 But for the student, the experience is rarely coherent.

-• Personal confusion.
-For me, sitting in Sunnyvale classrooms in the 1960s, the contrast was sharp.
+• Personal confusion: For me, sitting in Sunnyvale classrooms in the 1960s, the contrast was sharp.
 While the teachers spoke of order, the nightly news showed assassinations and riots.
-Including the story that brought the news closest to home, and worried me the most, was becoming another Vietnam War-sacrificial draftee.
-The seeker's craziness began here: the gulf between the lesson and lived reality.
+These stories included the one in 1969, which brought the news closer to my home and worried me the most, which was the report that I was in line to become another Vietnam War-sacrificial draftee.

-Development is the seeker's first confrontation with craziness: the realization that authority is fallible, that knowledge is partial, and that teachers themselves may not resolve the world's contradictions.
+Development is the seeker's first confrontation with craziness: the realization that authority is fallible, that knowledge is partial, and that, more likely than not, teachers themselves have not resolved the contradictions in their own personal world.

 Performance: Training in Discipline Without Meaning